Scalar100/Maven_Analytics_April_2024_CRM_Sales_Project/README.md

 - **Text Formatting**: Columns such as `product` and `account` were cleaned, trimmed, and capitalized to ensure consistency.
 - **Header Promotion**: Ensured that the first row of each column was promoted to header status for clarity.
 - **Column Renaming**: Columns were renamed for better readability.
+- **Creating Tables**: Data on each worksheet was transformed into table by using the Cntr-A then Cntr-T functions.
+- **Creating Id**: Account ID,	Product ID, and	Sales Agent ID were created and linked to the other tables for easy generation of relationship on Power BI.
+- **Merging all data**: Data from the different worksheets were transferred into a single worksheet for easy usage.

 #### Description of the Worksheets
 1. **Sales Pipeline Worksheet**